What have we done so far

 2024

-•We will be running two public drop-in sessions during the consultation period
+•We ran Three public drop-in sessions during the consultation period

 In 2019, we engaged with stakeholders and the community on our initial options and heard your views around proposed changes to existing water levels.
 We carried out multiple scientific surveys in the area and ran sessions with the community on how the scheme currently works and how we operate the sluice gates.